kanidm/kanidm/kanidm_book/src/developers/designs/elevated_priv_mode.md

 - CHANGE: Session with PrivCapable indicates that re-auth can be performed.
 - CHANGE: Improve how Uat/Api Token scopes become Access Scopes
-- CHANGE: Remove all AccessScope into other types.
+- CHANGE: Remove all AccessScope into other types. ✅

 ## Session Re-Authentication

 - Must be performed by the same credential that issued the session originally
   - This is now stored in the session metadata itself.
+  - Does it need to be in the cred-id?

 - CHANGE: Store the cred id in UAT so that a replica can process the operation in a replication sync failure?
   - This would rely on re-writing the session.